UN peacekeepers are sent to the most war-ravaged countries on Earth, ostensibly to help them transition to peace.

 “There was data, testimony and even stories written all over the world.
 But in the end, the French prosecutors dropped the cases,” she says.

 Experts say that the UN’s processes almost certainly shield the accused.

 Carla Ferstman, the author of a 2013 report by the United States Institute of Peace called Criminalising Sexual Exploitation and Abuse by Peacekeepers, says there is “no transparency at any level of investigations [by the UN or the governments of the accused peacekeepers]”.

 Beatrice Lindstrom, a lawyer with the Institute for Justice and Democracy in Haiti (IJDH), a New York-based NGO that helps survivors of human rights violations pursue cases in national and international courts, describes the UN investigations system as “incredibly opaque”.

 “When it comes to the UN, justice is extremely rare,” she adds.

 “The UN’s gut reaction is always to cover up, to handle in-house, to make the problem go away,” Lindstrom says.

 “Yes, of course, rape happens everywhere, but there is no system where you have this type of legal protection for such crimes.
 These are people being sent to protect others, after all.”

-But Stephane Dujarric, spokesperson for the UN secretary general, disagrees, saying: “I don’t think anyone is trying to bury these cases and trying to make them go away.”
+But Stephane Dujarric, a spokesperson for the UN secretary-general, disagrees, saying: “I don’t think anyone is trying to bury these cases and trying to make them go away.”

 “Fighting sexual exploitation and abuse is a system-wide uphill battle and we will not let anyone cover up these crimes with the UN flag,” Salgado tells Al Jazeera.